 It occurred to me I HAD AN IDEA (but had no idea when I’d make time for it).
 I still hadn’t recorded the 30 songs about history I wrote before becoming pregnant.
 I still hadn’t recorded my sixth album.
-I still hadn’t started a blog about creativity and finances because I was finishing my master’s.
+I still hadn’t started a blog about creative living and history because I was finishing my master’s.
 I still hadn’t….

 WHAT DO YOU DO WITH A NEGLECTED IDEA?